Ha Yuansheng

-Chinese history celebrated Ha Yuanzheng for his personal courage when he faced two rebel leaders from Miao people, both were nicknamed as wàn rén dí (萬人敵) (Lit. a warrior with strength of ten thousand men) in 2-on-1 combat, where Yuanzheng managed to defeat both of them single-handedly.

 Biography

-Born as Hui Muslim native of Hejian, Zhili Province, Ha Yuansheng had rose to captain rank at Fort Jianchang, Qian'an, Zhili Province, but was dishonorably discharged in 1721 for allowing lumber smuggling.
+Born as Hui Muslim native of Hejian, Zhili Province, Ha Yuansheng had risen to captain rank at Fort Jianchang, Qian'an, Zhili Province, but was dishonorably discharged in 1721 for allowing lumber smuggling.
 Later, he restarted his tenure as battalion commander (營參將) in Yunnan around 1723.

 Reinstated in 1724 under Emperor Shizong (Yongzheng) as second captain, he joined a Miao suppression expedition in Weining, Guizhou, earning promotion to adjutant major there in 1725.In 1726, he led a punitive force against rebelling Miao prefects from Wumeng and Zhenxiong who invaded Dongchuan Prefecture, Yunnan, succeeding via personal bravery under Governor-General Ortai; promoted to lieutenant colonel at Xunzhan battalion, Yunnan, in 1727.
 As a protegee of Ortai, he along with his comrades such as Zhang Guangsi and Zhang Yunsui (governor of Yunnan at that time, got promoted into key positions in Yunnan and Guizhou.

 In 1728, Ha pacified a revolt led by a Miao woman surnamed Lu, capturing her family; he then subdued Miao in Aluma near Alü, Guizhou, and an allied uprising in Leibo, Sichuan.
 Elevated to colonel at Yuanjiang regiment, Yunnan, he returned to Alü and flogged a Miao chieftain, inciting unrest quelled in days but requiring extended stabilization.
 Ortai criticized Ha's tactlessness to Shizong, who pardoned him for his indispensable soldiery despite coarseness and poor foresight.
 Later in 1729, he was promoted to colonel at Liping, Guizhou.